-In new constructions or rehabilitations, single-family homes or blocks of flats, FunderMax Compact Exterior gives a character and protection to the building without equal.
+In new constructions or refurbishments in single-family homes or blocks of flats, FunderMax Compact Exterior gives a unrivaled character and protection to the building.
 Max Compact Exterior panels resist the weather conditions of homes located anywhere: in the heart of the city, in very isolated areas with desert climate or near the sea, like the Condominio Jazz Club in Florianópolis (Brazil), located just a few meters away from the beach.

 Condominio Jazz Club in Florianópolis (Brazil) © Favegrup